doivglser/mindevenviro-fanciful/README.md

 # M1ND3V3NV1R0 (testing)

-	Deployment Environment for Web Applications and System Administration, in a Minimal Desktop with Antivirus, NIDS and a Great Multimedia Experience, without systemd. ( for one $USER ) .
+	Deployment Environment for Web Applications and System Administration, in a minimal Desktop with Antivirus, NIDS and a great Multimedia Experience, without systemd. ( for one $USER ) .

 - VTWM minimal tweak, Xorg session with xdm.